SuperOfficeDocs/superoffice-docs/docs/onsite/crm-server/install-on-citrix.md

 ![imagepcfj.png][img1]

-To stop this happening you have to activate a registry key named **UseBorderedWindows**:
+To stop this from happening you have to activate a registry key named **UseBorderedWindows**:

 1. Create a text file named *filename.reg*.